PlasmaEngine/PlasmaDocs/docs/Manual/architecture/objects/levelsettings.markdown

+# Level Settings
 The LevelSettings object is a [Cog](https://plasmaengine.github.io/PlasmaDocs/Manual/plasmamanual/architecture/cogs.markdown) of which there is one unique instance per Level.
 It serves as a globally accessible object from a variety of object types such as Components or other Cog.
 Unlike any other Cog there is no way to instantiate a LevelSettings object.

 # Common Uses
  - Adding level specific [physics effects](https://plasmaengine.github.io/PlasmaDocs/Manual/plasmamanual/physics/physicseffectsandregions.markdown).
  - Adding custom components which need to be globally accessible in a level by any other components that exist in the level.

 # Using the LevelSettings Object

 ## Accessing the LevelSettings Object In Editor

 NOTE: **Initialization Order** Notice that because the LevelSettings object is always the first object in the [Object Window](https://plasmaengine.github.io/PlasmaDocs/Manual/plasmamanual/editor/editorui.markdown) (and cannot be reordered) it will always be the first object to be created and initialized when the level is loaded into the Space.
 This can be very useful when implementing logic which depends on being initialized before related components on other objects in the level.